HCADRO Medical Injury: Waugh v. Dimensions

 An example is a case where the plaintiff does not believe it is a medical injury but anticipates that the defense will claim it is.
 Although it may not be required, a plaintiff may want to file both in HCADRO and the circuit court and seek a stay of the HCADRO proceeding pending resolution of the medical injury issue in the circuit court case.

-Mark Kopec is a top-rated medical malpractice lawyer.
-The Kopec Law Firm is located in Baltimore and helps clients throughout Maryland and Washington, D.C.
-You can contact attorney Kopec at 800-604-0704 for a free consultation.
-Thank you for reading the Maryland Medical Malpractice Lawyer Blog.
+Mark Kopec is a top-rated Baltimore medical malpractice lawyer.
+Contact us at 800-604-0704 to speak directly with Attorney Kopec in a free consultation.
+The Kopec Law Firm is in Baltimore and helps clients throughout Maryland and Washington, D.C.
+Thank you for reading the Baltimore Medical Malpractice Lawyer Blog.

 What Our Clients Say About Us